-The parallels to this 18th century drum microscope are all related with Benjamin Martin (references below), though most are unsigned.
+Undoubtedly, over this sequence, there must have been many more innovations and developments rather than the mere transfer from pasteboard and wood to brass.
+The parallels to this 18th-century drum microscope are all related to Benjamin Martin, though most are unsigned.
 Most of the parallels to this microscope are found in the optical compendia made and advertised by Martin from about 1750 as a Cabinet of Optical Instruments.
 There, this microscope accompanies scioptic balls and telescopes.
-Therefore, while this specimen is signed 'Dollond London', ascribing it to John Dollond (1706-1761) or his son Peter, it should be related with Martin.
-There is no record showing that Dollond had ever produced any drum microscope before the end of the 18th century.
-Moreover, in the collection of the Science Museum London (SML), there is a Universal microscope, undoubtedly made by Martin but signed "P et J Dollond Londres", perhaps an instrument intended for export to France.
+Therefore, while this specimen is signed 'Dollond London', ascribing it to John Dollond (1706-1761) or his son Peter, it should be related to Martin.
+There is no record showing that the Dollonds have ever produced any pocket microscope of this design before the end of the 18th century.
+Moreover, in the collection of the Science Museum London (SML 1925-148), there is a Universal microscope, undoubtedly made by Martin but signed "P et J Dollond Londres", perhaps an instrument intended for export to France.
 Dollond is definitely known to have put his name on instruments recognizably made by other makers.
-Because this instrument has an "in between" field lens after the Ramsden ocular, it is undoubtedly a later product by Martin than his 'Cane Microscope', also in this collection, which lacks it.
-Martin described this outfit in his New Elements of Optics in 1759.
-Martin added the field lens to all of his microscopes after its introduction in 1759 (Golub: 38).
-Hence the estimated date of ca. 1770-80 and the manufacture by Martin are clearly evident.
+Because this instrument has an "in-between" field lens after the Ramsden ocular, it is undoubtedly a later product made after 1759.

 Provenance: previously in the collection of Dr. Patrick Bizouard (1933-2005), purchased from his son.